-The researchers also found that more than a half million of those preschool students are in programs that don't even meet standards suggested by industry experts that would qualify for federal dollars.
-And 10 states don't offer any dollars to pay for prekindergarten classrooms.
+The report also found that more than a half million of those preschool students are in programs that don't even meet standards suggested by industry experts that would qualify for federal dollars.

-"The state of preschool in America is a state of emergency," said report author Steven Barnett, director of the National Institute for Early Education Research at Rutgers University.
+"The state of preschool was a state of emergency," said Steven Barnett, director of the National Institute for Early Education Research at Rutgers University, which produced the report.

 During his State of the Union speech, Obama proposed a federal-state partnership that would dramatically expand options for families with young children.
 Obama's plan would fund public preschool for any 4-year-old whose family income was below twice the federal poverty rate.